Coltan mining and ethics: Human rights

 The UN also considers developed countries that support conflict minerals violators of human rights for allowing the violations to continue rather than fulfilling and promoting the human rights set forth in the 1948 Declaration.

 Working conditions

 The UN has declared a right to choose one's employment and has also called safe working conditions a basic human right.
-However, the violence in the regions that produce conflict coltan gives the population little choice about whether to mine coltan.
+The violence in the regions that produce conflict coltan gives the population little choice about whether to mine coltan.
 In Central Africa, for example, gold mines are typically connected to militias.

 Forced and child labour

 According to some activists, coltan mines in national reserves often forcibly use indigenous people for their operations.
 In Colombia - a very minor coltan producing country - the Puinawai natives call the coltan mines “guns, pointed at the earth beneath [the] sacred mountain."
 A report by the Commission of the European Union in 2011 raised issues of child labour in coltan mining in DRC, and in the recycling industry in Ghana and China.

 Twenty years ago it was reported that children as young as twelve were working in some mines.
 Amnesty International, in a joint investigation with African NGO African Resources Watch, in 2016 published a report that found that children even as young as seven years old are working in cobalt mines in the DRC.
 The report says that children were beaten and forced to pay "fines" to state officials as bribes for money extortion and intimidation.
 Furthermore, a lack of protective gear, and long working hours were lamented.
 Cobalt (element Co) mining is a totally different supply chain to coltan mining (elements Ta and Nb) and there is no geological overlap of resources or mines.